andrew/ultimate-awesome/README.md

 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.
 - [awesome-lnbits](https://github.com/cryptoteun/awesome-lnbits) - Awesome projects build on LNBits.
+- [awesome](https://github.com/feature-sliced/awesome) - A curated list of delightful 🍰 FSD resources.
 - [awesome-affiliates](https://github.com/lbalceda/awesome-affiliates) - A curated list of awesome affiliate programs.
 - [awesome-temporal-action-segmentation](https://github.com/nus-cvml/awesome-temporal-action-segmentation) - A curated list of awesome temporal action segmentation resources. .
 - [awesome-coding-places](https://github.com/OpenMogaco/awesome-coding-places) - Awesome Coding Places.
 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-aoe2](https://github.com/Arkanosis/awesome-aoe2) - Curated list of awesome Age of Empires II resources .
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.
+- [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.
 - [Awesome_Audio-driven_Talking-Face-Generation](https://github.com/KangweiiLiu/Awesome_Audio-driven_Talking-Face-Generation) - A curated list of resources of audio-driven talking face generation.
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
+- [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
 - [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.
-- [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.
 - [Generative_KG_Construction_Papers](https://github.com/zjunlp/Generative_KG_Construction_Papers) - Repository for the EMNLP2022 paper "Generative Knowledge Graph Construction: A Review".
-- [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
+- [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
-- [awesome](https://github.com/feature-sliced/awesome) - A curated list of delightful 🍰 FSD resources.
 - [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
 - [awesome-prismic](https://github.com/prismicio/awesome-prismic) - A curated list of awesome things related to Prismic.
+- [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.
 - [awesome-CAD](https://github.com/bertjiazheng/awesome-CAD) - 😎 A list of awesome Computer-Aided Design (CAD) papers.
 - [awesome-linux-apps](https://github.com/harrytran103/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.